 The Spire Service Center serves St. Louis utility customers.
-The facility located on a 3.58-acre site includes a 13,600 sf main building, a 6,200 sf material storage area – 3,500 sf of which is covered and surface parking for the Utility’s construction and maintenance vehicle fleet.
+The facility is located on a 3.58-acre site that includes a 13,600 SF main building, a 6,200 SF material storage area – 3,500 SF of which is covered and surface parking for the utility’s construction and maintenance vehicle fleet.
 The design embraces a minimalist aesthetic that celebrates the utilitarian nature of the program and elevates the user experience through transparency, access to natural light, and connections to the outdoors.

 Small conference, quiet rooms, and common work rooms are housed in a cubic volume that ‘floats’ in the open office bay.
 The design establishes a rigorous horizontal datum across the site along which window heads and site walls are compositionally aligned.
 A combination of brick and CMU block was chosen for its durability, structural robustness, and contextual significance.
 The charcoal masonry with dark mortar reinforces the building’s minimalist aesthetic and simple elegance.
 Polycarbonate glazing provides natural light to the warehouse and material storage spaces while providing a lanternlike glow at night.